 Since its initial gathering in London, the Group has met annually some nineteen times, and on four continents, in conferences which have ranged in scale from a small working seminar (Copenhagen, 2000), to mid-sized meetings (Rio de Janiero, 2004; Aarhus, 2016), to quite large academic congresses (Bilbao, 2003 and 2013; Moscow, 2010; Buenos Aires, 2011; Bielefeld 2014; Timişora, 2015).
 Among their themes have been “The Use and Abuse of Words” (Paris, 1999), “Rhetoric and Conceptual Change” (Tampere, 2001), “Translation and the History of Concepts” (New York, 2005), “Transnational Concepts and Transfers” (Istanbul, 2007), and “The Diffusion of Western Concepts in Asia” (Seoul, 2008).
 At the Helsinki meeting in 2012, the membership agreed to change the name to the History of Concepts Group in recognition of growing interest in concepts from such realms as religion, the natural sciences and philosophy.
 Nevertheless, research on the social and political— however broadly or narrowly defined—still tends to dominate.
-The theme of the most recent conference, held at the University of Oslo in September, 2017, was “Concepts in the World: Politics, Knowledge and Time.”
+The themes of the most recent conferences have been "Concepts in the World: Politics, Knowledge and Time" (Oslo, 2017) and "Interdisciplinarity: Conceptual Explorations" (Málaga, 2018).

 The History of Concepts Group is incorporated as a non-profit entity in Finland, and is affiliated with the Center for Intellectual History at Helsinki University.
 The organizational and financial affairs of the HCG are the responsibility of four officers:

 Membership in the History of Concepts Group is open to emerging and established scholars alike; participation by graduate students is particularly encouraged.
 Membership includes the opportunity to participate in the annual conferences and includes a subscription to HCG’s peer-reviewed journal Contributions to the History of Concepts.